-Nominees to serve until 2014:
+Directors to serve until 2014:

-K. Dane Brooksher, 72, has been a director since 2005.
-He is Retired Chairman and Chief Executive Officer (CEO) of ProLogis, a leading provider of distribution services and facilities.
+K. Dane Brooksher, 73, has been a director since 2005.
+He is Retired Chairman and CEO of ProLogis, a leading provider of distribution services and facilities.
 Mr. Brooksher's career with ProLogis spanned from 1993 to 2008, where he held the positions of Chairman of the Board, Chief Operating Officer (COO), Co-Chairman and CEO.
 Prior to joining ProLogis, he spent over 32 years with KPMG LLP, serving as the managing partner for the Mid-West area and the Chicago office, as well as serving on the firm's Board of Directors, Management Committee and as International Development Partner.
-He is currently a director of Qwest Communications International, Inc., a publicly traded telecommunications firm and a former member of the Board of Pactiv Corporation, a publicly traded consumer goods and food products packaging firm.
-He is director and past chairman of the Board of Sponsors of The College of William & Mary - Mason School of Business Foundation and a director of St. Anthony's Medical Center of St. Louis, Missouri.
+He is director and past Chairman of the Board of Sponsors of The College of William & Mary - Mason School of Business Foundation and a director of St. Anthony's Medical Center of St. Louis, Missouri.
+He is a former director of Qwest Communications International, Inc., a publicly-traded telecommunications firm and Pactiv Corporation, a publicly-traded consumer goods and food products packaging firm.

-The Board selected Mr. Brooksher to serve as a director because of his experience as CEO of a publicly traded company in the logistics industry, as well as his Board and committee experience at both public and private companies.
+The Board selected Mr. Brooksher to serve as a director because of his experience as CEO of a publicly-traded company in the logistics industry, as well as his Board and committee experience at both public and private companies.
 Coupled with his experience as an executive in the public accounting arena, Mr. Brooksher brings strong financial and operational expertise to the Board.

-Eric H. Brunngraber, 54, has been a director since 2003.
+Eric H. Brunngraber, 55, has been a director since 2003.
 Mr. Brunngraber is President and CEO of the Company.
 Prior to his appointment as CEO in 2008, he held the position of President and COO since 2006.
 Mr. Brunngraber served as Chief Financial Officer (CFO) of the Company from 1997 to 2006.
 He has held numerous positions with the Company since his employment began in 1979, including Executive Vice President-Secretary of Cass Commercial Bank, the Company's bank subsidiary.
-Mr. Brunngraber is active in various civic, charitable, professional and church-related organizations in the St. Louis metropolitan area, including the Regional Business Council and the American Diabetes Association - Community Leadership Board.
+Mr. Brunngraber is active in various civic, charitable, and professional organizations in the St. Louis metropolitan area, including the Regional Business Council and the American Diabetes Association - Community Leadership Board.